zauberware/node-kue-express-ui-heroku-example/README.md

 # Node Kue Express UI Example running on Heroku

-You might use kue in your application to run jobs in the background. `kue-ui-express` provides a nice UI to monitor the jobs.
-This example app runs on heroku!
+You might use [kue](https://github.com/Automattic/kue) in your application to run jobs in the background. [kue-ui-express](https://github.com/stonecircle/kue-ui-express) provides a nice UI to monitor those jobs.
+This example is a ready to go monitoring app which can be deployed to Heroku easily.

+## Dependencies
 It uses `kue-ui-express`, `basic-auth` and `redis`!

 ## Install App on localhost